Report: Christian Wilkins agrees to Raiders contract after 49ers interest

 — Ian Rapoport (@RapSheet) March 11, 2024

-Prior to Wilkins' reported deal with Vegas, San Francisco was named as a potential suitor for the star defensive tackle's services, NFL Network's Tom Pelissero reported on Monday. (h/t Joe Schad)
+Prior to Wilkins' reported deal with Las Vegas, San Francisco was named as a potential suitor for the star defensive tackle's services, NFL Network's Tom Pelissero reported on Monday. (h/t Palm Beach Post's Joe Schad)

 Vikings, Browns, 49ers to watch for Christian Wilkins, up to